Nationality checking service

 You are able to keep your original documents, including passports, while an application is under consideration at the Home Office.

 The checking service is not a priority service for processing your application with the Home Office.
 However, complete and accurate forms are processed, on average, more quickly then those that are incomplete or which need further enquiries.
-For the JCAP process, your passport will be sent directly to your home address following your approval to become a British citizen and your attending your citizenship ceremony.

 Fees for our nationality checking service are:

 - Each child applicant - £40

 A child is a person under 18 years of age for fee basis.
 All fees include VAT.

 Applicants must check their own eligibility against the government guidelines before completing an application form.
 We do not check this for you as part of this service.

 We cannot and do not guarantee as part of this service that your application will be successful.